apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>number of seconds after which the probe times out.
+<p>Specifies the number of seconds after which the probe times out.
-defaults to 30 second, minimum value is 1.</p>
+The default value is 30 seconds, and the minimum value is 1.</p>
 </td>
 </tr>
 <tr>